oracle/accelerated-data-science/docs/source/user_guide/jobs/run_container.rst

   To use the :py:class:`~ads.jobs.ContainerRuntime`, you need to first push the image to `OCI container registry <https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm>`_.

+  Note that you cannot build a docker image inside an OCI Data Science Notebook Session.

   For more details, see:

   * `Creating a Repository <https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm>`_